Starts 22nd September 2014

 Lasts for 12 months

-We require a second class undergraduate degree or equivalent from a recognised university
+We require a minimum of a second class undergraduate degree or equivalent from a recognised university

-The MSc in Business Strategy and Entrepreneurship will provide students with the skills required to develop and grow new ventures both in startup and corporate context.
+The MSc in Business Strategy and Entrepreneurship provides students with the skills required to develop and grow new ventures both in a startup and corporate context.

 The programme consists of nine subjects completed over one year of study.